EmirCtis0/EmirCtis0/README.md

 - 👋 Hi, I’m @EmirCtis0
 - 👀 I’m interested in coding and i am a Ctis student in bilkent
-- 🌱 I’m currently learning java, html and css
+- 🌱 I’m currently learning php, mySQL, phyton
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...